Pros & Cons

 You can get reimbursements of funds up to $100,000 under the Advantage plan.

 Ultimate Plus Plan

-This plan integrates with Norton 360 as well with monthly subscriptions starting at $29.99 a month for the first year if pay a one time annual fee of $339.99.
+This plan integrates with Norton 360 as well with monthly subscriptions starting at $19.99 a month for the first year if pay a one time annual fee of $339.99.
 If you prefer to pay per month, the first year will cost you $23.99 a month and will also then increase to $34.99 a month.

 The Ultimate Plus plan offers three-bureau credit monitoring and security features for an unlimited number of devices.
 It also protects 401(k) and investment accounts against identity theft and features home title monitoring.